 Warm Chocolate Melt

-This warm chocolate melt is pure richness.
-Think glossy caramel ribbons flowing through deep brown strands, giving major dimension without the drama.
-It’s cozy, flattering, and endlessly wearable, especially when styled in soft waves.
+This chocolate brown with caramel balayage look is pure richness, glossy ribbons through deep brown strands, major dimension without drama.

 Chestnut Blonde Caramel Balayage